sim-trhepd-rheed solver¶

 Input parameters¶

-Input parameters can be specified in subsections config
+Input parameters can be specified in subsections config, post, param, reference in solver section.

 Description: Whether to generate